-Worse, visitors could be exposed to rat urine which causes leptospirosis that can lead to kidney damage, inflammation of the membrane around the brain and spinal cord, liver failure, respiratory distress, and even death.
+Worse, visitors could be exposed to rat urine which causes leptospirosis that can lead to kidney damage, inflammation of the membrane around the brain and spinal cord, liver failure, respiratory distress and even death.

-When launching the Natural Resources Ecotourism Empowerment Programme in Kota Baru recently, Energy and National Resources Minister Datuk Seri Takiyuddin Hassan said the government aims to brand Malaysia as a "Top of The Mind Ecotourism Destination of the World".
+When launching the Natural Resources Ecotourism Empowerment Programme in Kota Baru recently, caretaker Energy and National Resources Minister Datuk Seri Takiyuddin Hassan said the government aims to brand Malaysia as a "Top of The Mind Ecotourism Destination of the World".

-Ecotourism has been bandied about for umpteenth time by many, but what exactly is ecotourism?
+Ecotourism has been bandied about for the umpteenth time by many, but what exactly is ecotourism?

-According to the United Nations World Tourism Organisation, ecotourism encompasses all nature-based forms of tourism in which the main motivation of the tourists is the observation and appreciation of nature as well as the traditional cultures prevailing in natural areas.
+According to the United Nations World Tourism Organisation, ecotourism encompasses all nature-based forms of tourism in which the main motivation of tourists is the observation and appreciation of nature as well as the traditional cultures prevailing in natural areas.

-And the International Ecotourism Society defines ecotourism as responsible travel to natural areas that conserve the environment, sustains the well-being of the local people, and involves interpretation and education.
+The International Ecotourism Society defines ecotourism as responsible travel to natural areas that conserve the environment, sustains the well-being of the local people and involves interpretation and education.

 Both organisations mentioned traditional cultures and local people.

 In 2019, there were 210,611 aborigines known as Orang Asli in peninsular Malaysia.

-Will tourists get to see these natives' way of life, practised in harmony with their natural environment over the centuries?
+Will tourists get to see how these natives have lived in harmony with their natural environment for centuries?

 Or will visitors be witnessing indigenous people being displaced from their ancestral lands by greedy loggers and corrupt officials?

 I have a simple definition of ecotourism.
-As eco means nature-friendly or not harming the environment, ecotourism could simply be defined as nature-friendly tourism.
+As eco means not harming the environment or being nature-friendly, ecotourism could simply be defined as nature-friendly tourism.

-If so, all natural sites that are now being degraded or desecrated should not be promoted as ecotourism until harmful activities are stopped or reduced drastically.
+If so, all-natural sites that are now being degraded or desecrated should not be promoted as ecotourism until harmful activities are stopped or reduced drastically.

-In recent years, deforestation from logging resulted in massive flooding as rainwater was not absorbed by jungles, and huge quantities of debris from trees, shrubs and wood waste were swept downstream.
+In recent years, deforestation from logging resulted in massive flooding as rainwater was not absorbed by jungles and a huge quantity of debris from trees, shrubs and wood waste was swept downstream.

-Recently, Home Minister Datuk Seri Hamzah Zainudin said his ministry had identified as many as 5,500 flood hotspots across the country.
+Recently, caretaker Home Minister Datuk Seri Hamzah Zainudin said his ministry had identified as many as 5,500 flood hot spots across the country.

-The following day, Takiyuddin Hassan announced that a total of 186 forested and recreational areas at risk of suffering a water surge would be closed from November to January next year.
+The following day, Takiyuddin announced that a total of 186 forested and recreational areas at risk of suffering a water surge will be closed from November to January next year.